 - Running any ads that are prohibited by our Google Ads policies.

-Sensitive information about your customers can’t be used in Customer Match campaigns or ads.
-Additionally, you can't use data from your Customer Match campaigns to identify sensitive information about your customers.
+Additionally, you can't use data from your Customer Match campaigns to identify sensitive interest categories related to your customers.

 What happens if you violate our policies

 - Compliance review: We may review your business for compliance with the Customer Match policy at any time.
 If we contact you to request information related to compliance, you're required to respond in a timely manner and swiftly take any corrective action needed to comply with our policies.
 If you’re a manager account, we may also contact your managed accounts to verify compliance.

 - Notification of non-compliance: If we believe that you're violating Customer Match policy, we'll contact you to request corrective action.
 If you fail to make the requested corrections you may be denied the ability to use Customer Match, or your access to your Google Ads accounts may be suspended.
 You can contact us if you want to appeal your Customer Match policy violation.
 In cases of serious or repeated violations, your account may be suspended immediately and without notification.
 Learn more about suspended accounts